ruggeri/tech-notes/randos/quantum-computing-2.md

 It feels like this algorithm is in the quantum analogue of ZPP AKA Las Vegas algorithms.

+## Grover's Algorithm

+Black box search with a function that outputs 1 for exactly one input.
+(Works fine if there are more than one positive input; you'll see.).

+Here's the idea.
+You're going to put things in a superposition, then flip the amplitude of the solution state to negative.
+At this point, you can subtract the state from 2x the average amplitude.
+This will reduce the amplitude of all the wrong states, and increase the amplitudes of the good states (negative minus negative, right?).

+Notice how this works until the average amplitude goes negative.
+Let's check it out:

+  (# of bad answers) * amplitude_of_each_bad_answer
+  = (# of good answers) * amplitude_of_each_good_answer

+Since we are going to have to square amplitudes, we can get this highest if there is exactly one good answer.

+* TODO: Talk about number of iterations.
+* TODO: I think you can get max constant prob of a good answer.
+* TODO: But then you can just repeat a few times to get any prob desired.
+As long as you can get over 51% (not 50% + eps!) in poly time, you can get over 99% in polytime.
+* TODO: Talk about how to build this operation from gates.

 ## TODOs

 * Quantum teleportation